Reduced Tate-Shafarevich group: Reconstruction of Generic elliptic Calabi--Yau -folds

-\begin{rmk} It sufficed to assume either $X$ or $X^\prime$ is Calabi--Yau.
-Without loss of generrality we may assume that $X$ is Calabi--Yau.
-The triviality of the canonical bundle of $X^\prime$ follows from the uniqueness of Serre functors.
-The vanishing of $H^1(X^\prime, \scrO_{X^\prime})$ follows from $H^2(X, \scrO_{X}) = H^2(X^\prime, \scrO_{X^\prime})$ and Serre duality.
-Note that the $S$-linear triangle equivalence is in particular $\bC$-linear triangle equivalence and hence naturally isomorphic to a unique Fourier Mukai functor with kernel belonging to $D^b(X \times X^\prime)$ unique up to isomorphism \cite[Section 2]{Orl}.
+\begin{remark} It sufficed to assume either $X$ or $Y$ is Calabi--Yau.
+Without loss of generality we may assume that $X$ is Calabi--Yau.
+The triviality of $\omega_Y$ follows from the uniqueness of Serre functors.
+The vanishing of $H^1(Y, \scrO_Y)$ follows from $H^2(X, \scrO_X) = H^2(Y, \scrO_Y)$ and Serre duality.
+Note that the $S$-linear exact equivalence is in particular $\bC$-linear exact equivalence and hence naturally isomorphic to the Fourier--Mukai transform $\Phi_P$ with kernel $P \in D^b(X \times Y)$ unique up to isomorphism \cite[Section 2]{Orl}.
 One obtains the induced isometry